cblanken/cblanken.github.io/content/articles/OverTheWireNatas.md

 ![level 9 password](/images/otw-natas/9_password.png)

-{% callout(type="tip") %}
+> [!Tip]

-This type of attack falls under the [Injection](https://owasp.org/Top10/A03_2021-Injection/) category of the [OWASP Top 10 (2021)](https://owasp.org/www-project-top-ten/).
-Specifically it's a command injection vulnerability and is a concern whenever user input is passed to an execution environment such as Bash as it's done in this level.
+> This type of attack falls under the
+> [Injection](https://owasp.org/Top10/A03_2021-Injection/) category of the [OWASP
+> Top 10 (2021)](https://owasp.org/www-project-top-ten/).
+Specifically it's a
+> command injection vulnerability and is a concern whenever user input is passed
+> to an execution environment such as Bash as it's done in this level.

-{% end %}

 ### Level 10